-We talked to LV= senior motor underwriter Michelle Smith about who could help you repair your car if it’s been vandalised and what you’re likely to be covered for under your car insurance policy.
+We talked to LV='s motor underwriting team about who could help you repair your car if it’s been vandalised and what you’re likely to be covered for under your car insurance policy.

-If you return to your car to find it vandalised, you should first call the police to report it and get a crime reference number.
+If you return to your car to find it vandalised, you should first call the police via their non emergency number (101) to report it and get a crime reference number.
 You can also report vandalism on the gov.uk website.
 If you need to claim on your car insurance, give your insurer a call.

-'At LV= we have a vandalism promise, which means your no claim discount won’t be affected if you make a vandalism claim – you’ll just need to pay your excess,’ says Michelle.
+'At LV= we have a vandalism promise, which means your no claim discount won’t be affected if you make a vandalism claim – you’ll just need to pay your excess,’ says our team.

-If your windows are smashed by a vandal, you'll be able to claim under the glass section of your LV= policy, so your no claim discount will not be affected.
+If your windows are smashed by a vandal but nothing is stolen and there's no additional damage, you'll be able to claim under the glass section of your LV= policy.
+This means you'll only need to pay your windscreen replacement excess and your no claim discount will not be affected.

-‘At LV= we require a crime reference number,’ says Michelle.
+‘At LV= we require a crime reference number,’ say our underwriters.

 The police will give you a crime reference number when you report the vandalism.